ezrantn/vex/README.md

 Where:

-- `foo` is the text you want to find,
+- `foo` is the text you want to find.
-- `bar` is the text you want to replace it with,
+- `bar` is the text you want to replace it with.
 - `input.txt` is the file where the operation will take place.

 This command is equivalent to the format: